CosmoStat/Tutorials/presentation_tips.md

 Positive
 : The best way to improve your talks is to **give talks**!
-Accept invitations to give a public speech.
+Accept invitations to give a public speech and listen: pay attention to what you liked in other people talks and why you liked it.
+Then try it yourself!